 Remember when the mobile payments game was first getting started?
 The industry was rallying around NFC as the technology of choice for mobile payments.
-BLE was a close second, and QR codes were generally the last choice.
+Bluetooth low energy (BLE) was a close second, and QR codes were generally the last choice.

 That was in 2012 and now it appears that 2020 is throwing us yet another curve ball– QR Codes are back in style in the U.S. That’s because PayPal has partnered with InComm to launch its PayPal and Venmo QR codes technology at pharmacy chain CVS.

 This move will implement low-touch mobile payments at CVS’ 8,200 brick-and-mortar stores across the U.S., offering shoppers a secure payment experience without needing to touch a keypad or sign a receipt.

 PayPal users can pay using stored debit or credit cards, bank accounts, their PayPal balance, or PayPal Credit.
 Venmo users can also pay using their stored debit or credit cards and bank account, but will additionally be able to tap into their Venmo balance or Venmo Rewards.